bayramog-zz/azure-stack-docs.tr-TR/azure-stack/user/azure-stack-version-profiles-python.md

 ---
-title: Azure Stack 'de Python ile API sürüm profillerini kullanma | Microsoft Docs
+title: Use API version profiles with Python in Azure Stack | Microsoft Docs
-description: Azure Stack 'de Python ile API sürüm profillerini nasıl kullanacağınızı öğrenin.
+description: Learn how to use API version profiles with Python in Azure Stack.
 services: azure-stack
 documentationcenter: ''
 author: sethmanheim